benjaminion/upgrading-ethereum-book/src/book.md

 ## Types, Constants, Presets, and Parameters <!-- /part2/config -->

-### Introduction <!-- /part2/config/introduction -->
+### Introduction <!-- /part2/config/intro -->

-Perhaps a chapter on constants, presets and parameters sounds drier than the Namib Desert.
+A chapter on constants, presets and parameters - sounds drier than the Namib Desert, right?
 But I've long thought that these things provide an excellent way in to the ideas and mechanisms we'll be unpacking in detail in later chapters.
-Far from being a desert, this part of the spec bustles with life!
+Far from being a desert, this part of the spec bustles with life.

 The foundation is laid with a set of custom data types.
 As previously discussed [TODO: link], the Eth2 spec is executable in Python.
-The datatypes defined at the top of the spec represent the fundamental quantities that will be reappearing frequently.
+The datatypes defined at the top of the spec represent the fundamental quantities that will reappear frequently.

 Then, with constants, presets, and parameters, we will examine the numbers that define and constrain the behaviour of the chain.
 Each of these quantities tells a story.
 Each parameter encapsulates an insight, or a concept, or a compromise.
 Why is it here?
 How has it changed over time?
 Where does its value come from?

-The following sections explore and explain these things, presented as they appear in the spec for ease of reference.
+The following sections are presented as they appear in the spec for ease of reference.

 ### Custom Types <!-- /part2/config/types -->

 [TODO: link to Altair spec]::

-Per the spec, the rationale for defining the following specific Python custom types is, "for type hinting and readability".
+As explained in the spec, the the following Python custom types are defined, "for type hinting and readability".
 The data types defined here appear frequently throughout the spec; they are the building blocks for everything else.

 Each type has a name, an "SSZ equivalent", and a description.
-SSZ is the encoding method used to pass data between clients, as described in a separate specification.
-Here it can be thought of as just a primitive data type.
+SSZ is the encoding method used to pass data between clients; here it can be thought of as just a primitive data type.

 [TODO: link instead to SSZ section]::

-Throughout the spec, (almost) all integers are unsigned 64 bit numbers.
+Throughout the spec, (almost) all integers are now unsigned 64 bit numbers, `uint64`, but this hasn't always been the case.

 Regarding "unsigned", there was [much discussion](https://github.com/ethereum/eth2.0-specs/issues/626) around whether Eth2 should use signed or unsigned integers, but eventually unsigned was chosen.
-As a result, preserving the order of operations is critical in some places to avoid inadvertantly underflowing &ndash; negative numbers are forbidden.
+As a result, preserving the order of operations is critical in some places to avoid inadvertantly underflowing - negative numbers are forbidden.

 And regarding "64 bit", early versions of the spec used [other](https://github.com/ethereum/consensus-specs/commit/4c3c8510d4abf969a7170fce10dcfb5d4df408c8) bit lengths than 64 (a "[premature optimisation](http://wiki.c2.com/?PrematureOptimization)"), but arithmetic integers are now [standardised at 64 bits](https://github.com/ethereum/consensus-specs/pull/1746) throughout the spec, the only exception being [`ParticipationFlags`](#ParticipationFlags), introduced in the Altair fork, which has type `uint8`.
 It could probably have been a `bytes1` type, since it is not really arithmetic,